Neskol/MaiLib/README.md

 - All paths, reguardless of operating system, should end with a path separator like "/" or "\".
 Do not include the quotation marks in the path.
 - If you have difficulty using the commands, please refer to `VSCode launch.json` where I included several examples.
-- The whole program was initially planned to convert from ma2 to simai, and all other features were developed after that, so there is a HUGE amount of compromises in code design which makes it hard to read (but works so far).
-It would be most kind of you if you would like to help me in fixing that.
+- The whole program was initially planned to convert from ma2 to simai, and all other features were developed after that, so there is a HUGE amount of compromises in the code's design which makes it hard to read (but works so far).
+It would be most kind of you if you could help me in fixing that.

 ### Disclaimer